Osaka's band scene has a heat all its own, different from Tokyo

 | Location | 2-11-7 Nishi-Shinsaibashi, Chuo Ward, Osaka |

-An established live house in the America Village area.
-Multi-genre compatible, hosting everything from V-kei to rock to pop.
-Osaka's strength is this concentration of live houses just in Shinsaibashi.
-They're all within walking distance, so you can hit multiple venues in a single day.
+An established live house in the Amerikamura area.
+Multi-genre compatible, from visual-kei to rock and pop.
+Having this many live houses concentrated in just the Shinsaibashi area is Osaka's strength.
+They're within walking distance, so you can even hop between multiple venues in a single day.

 | Item | Details |